KunYi/busses-tester/Readme.md

 <tr>
   <td>0xFB</td>
   <td>HOLD_READ_CONTROL</td>
   <td>Controls how many bytes of the next read the slave will transmit before pulling SCL low for the duration specified in SCL_HOLD_MILLIS_HI/LO.
 Writing a value other than 0xFF to this register arms hold read mode, where the register value is the number of bytes the slave will transmit before pulling SCL low.
 Writing a value of 0 will cause SCL to be pulled low immediately after the address byte is received.
-The device transmits sequentially increasing data in hold read mode (0, 1, 2, 3 â€¦).
+The device transmits sequentially increasing data in hold read mode (0, 1, 2, 3 ...).
 Hold read is a one-shot operation.
 After the next read operation, hold read mode is cleared and this register resets to 0xFF.
 Values: <br> 0x0 - 0xFE - hold read mode is armed for the next read<br>0xFF - hold read mode is not armed</td>
   <td>0xFF</td>
 </tr>
 <tr>